-You may choose to share any information, photographs or other content that you voluntarily submit to the Site or App either on public forums and public areas of the Site or App or within your private network (meaning other users you have invited or accepted as members of your closed network).
-Such data will become available and viewable by other users as controlled by any applicable privacy settings that you define.
+When registering a personal account, you may choose to share any information, photographs or other content that you voluntarily submit to the Site or App either on public forums and public areas of the Site or App or within your private network (meaning other users you have invited or accepted as members of your closed network).
+Your profile information will be made public by default, but you may disable this in your privacy settings.
+Any data you submit to your profile will become available and viewable by the public and/or by other users as controlled by any applicable privacy settings that you define.
 To change your privacy settings on the Site or App, please visit the settings page once logged into your account.
 Once you have shared your content or made it public, that content may be re-shared by others.

 If you choose to connect to social media networks from the our Site or App or post any of your content on our Site or App to those networks, then in accordance with your social media privacy settings, the personal information that you post, transmit, or otherwise make available on the social media platform may be viewed and/or used by other users of those networks and we have no control over such viewing and use and cannot prevent further use of such information by third parties.
 When you interact with us through social media networks, you acknowledge that we may access your information that is held by that account, solely in accordance with your social media privacy settings.
 Any links to social media are not under our control and remain solely your responsibility.
 You acknowledge that any information posted via social media through our Site or App, or any third party you allow to access your content, is done entirely at your own risk and that by posting to a public platform you make that information visible to third-parties who can use that information at their discretion.